WHAT’S CAUSING THAT FLAKY SCALP

 Swap out your normal products for Head & Shoulders Dry Scalp Care Shampoo.
 They don’t just treat flakes, but also help your scalp to become healthier and more moisturized.

 If you’ve over exposed your scalp to sun, treat your scalp gently until your skin has fully healed and is no longer red and sore.
-A topical pain-relieving gel may help bring you some relief outside the shower, and you can try a moisturizing shampoo and conditioner duo to help restore moisture and support a healthy scalp.

 And, just like for the rest of your body, remember to apply sunscreen to your part line next time you’re in the sun.
 Also avoid UV damage by wearing a hat for protection.